Homeschool Socialization: My Primary Reason!April 26, 2020

 If only homeschoolers had a nickel (dime, or quarter) for every time they heard the question,”…but what about socialization?”
-Heck, we’d be rich!
+We’d all be rich!

 That infamous socialization question, is quite a silly one, don’t you agree?
 After all, socialization is one of the main reasons to homeschool!